 The best way to prevent fillers from migrating is to choose a board-certified dermatologist.
 When you’re scheduling your procedure, make sure you’re choosing a qualified and experienced practitioner.
 This reduces the chance of all side effects from occurring, including filler migration.

 After your injections, make sure to follow the instructions of your board-certified dermatologist.
 Unless instructed otherwise, don’t press or prod the area.
 Massages could encourage migration, so let the area heal by leaving it as untouched as possible.
 This notion extends to your facial movements as well.
 Try not to over-exaggerate your facial movements or engage in vigorous exercise for a day or two after your injections.
 This gives the fillers time to settle in, reducing the risk of migration.

 Trust Coast Dermatology for Reduced Risk of Migration for Fillers in Laguna Beach, CA

 Here at Coast Dermatology in Laguna Beach, California, Dr. Glenn Goldberg helps patients by providing them with expertly conducted facial filler injections.
-He’s a board-certified Cosmetic, Medical, and Surgical Dermatologist who has the qualifications and experience necessary to get you phenomenal results.
+He’s a board-certified Cosmetic, Medical, and Surgical Dermatologist who has the qualifications and experience necessary to get you phenomenal and safe results.
 Working with him can help reduce your risk of experiencing side effects like filler migration.